bendyworks/concert-cam/README.md

 1. Clone this repo onto the button Pi.
 1. Run `pip install -r requirements.txt` in the `concert_cam` directory.

-## Getting the Button Pi to login automatically:
+## Getting the button Pi to login automatically:

-We want the Button Pi to login automatically and run our python script to receive events from the button.
+We want the button Pi to login automatically and run our python script to receive events from the button.
 To do this, we only need to do a few things:

 1. `sudo vim /etc/inittab`